duon9vo28/duon9vo28/README.md

 ## 👋 Welcome to my github
 Hi there!
 My full name is Vo Duc Duong.

-🏫 I’m currently studying at *University Of Information Technology*
+🏫 I’m a final-year Computer Science at *University Of Information Technology*

-🔭 I'm seeking an internship opportunity as a Data Scientist or ML Engineer, where I can apply my knowledge and gain valuable experience.
+🔭 Passionate about extracting insights from data, I’m seeking an internship as a Data Scientist or Machine Learning Engineer to apply my skills in solving real-world problems and driving data-driven business improvements.

 <p align="center">
         <img src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" alt="GIF" width="500" height="300"/>